-Omar Monroy is a Trans- nonbinary Oaxacan immigrant and artist of Ñuu'savi descent.
-They use EL Techichi as a creative medium to honor their heritage and craft unique jewels.
+Omar Monroy is an award winning trans nonbinary Oaxaqueña immigrant artist of Ñuu'savi descent.
+They use El Techichi as a creative medium to honor their heritage and craft unique jewelry.
 By blending traditional and contemporary materials, they draw inspiration from Mexico's rich ecosystems and Ñuu'savi artistry, infusing their creations with a distinctive NYC flair.

-El Techichi is a love letter to a young brown child who used to play makeshift cars with Mary-Kay boxes and who loved to use their imagination, their creativity and would love how the femme people in their life adored themselves.
+El Techichi is a love letter to a young brown child who used to play with makeshift cars made from Mary Kay boxes, who roamed a little river downhill from their house, and who saw lightning dragons in the skies.
+Their flair for the dramatic and their creativity come from the femme people in their life.
 It is also a love letter to Rue the Chihuahua, whose ancient magic was the catalyst for this whole adventure.

-El Techichi Jewelry is created with the intention of being maximalist and gender neutral.
-A big belief of mine is that we create opulence and adornment to set a status and to make us feel closer to our deities.
-It had nothing to do with gender, so why limit ourselves by gender constructs forced on us by colonizers?
+El Techichi Jewelry is created with the intention of being maximalist and gender-neutral.
+A big belief of mine is that we create opulence and adornment to set a status and to feel closer to our deities.
+It has nothing to do with gender, so why limit ourselves by gender constructs imposed on us by colonizers?

 Today, they call Lenapehoking ( Lower East Side in NYC) home, where they live with their partner, Adam and their beloved Chihuahua Rue.